Paddle Billing

 Include a price object and quantity for each item.

 Non-catalog items are one-off or bespoke items that are specific to that transaction.
-See: Bill for non-catalog items
+To learn more, see Bill for non-catalog items

 Recurring items on a transaction must have the same billing interval.
 For example, you can't have a transaction with some prices that are billed monthly and some products that are billed annually.